Tin Star (video game): Development

-Tin Star is the third Software Creations-developed game published by Nintendo, after Ken Griffey Jr. Presents Major League Baseball (1994) and (only in Europe) Plok!
-(1993).
+Tin Star is the third Software Creations-developed game published by Nintendo, after working with them on Ken Griffey Jr. Presents Major League Baseball (1994) and Nintendo publishing Plok!
+(1993) in Europe.
 Nintendo hired the Manchester developer to work on a light gun game for the SNES in compensation for not assigning them a follow-up to Ken Griffey Jr. Presents Major League Baseball, which went to Rare.
 The game was developed out of founder Richard Kay's concept of a Western shoot 'em up with robot characters, inspired by the 1973 film Westworld.
 Software Creations was the first developer to hire professional artists, with a catalog including a hand-drawn animation style which Kay was a fan of.
 Tin Star's team included animator Scott Pleydell-Pearce and background artist Deborah Graham.
 It became one of six games featured by Nintendo at the 1994 summer Consumer Electronics Show (CES), and was released exclusively in North America in November 1994.
+Marcus Lindblom helped design the gameplay; he would later be more well known for his localization of Earthbound.

 Reception

 An estimated 50,000 copies of the game were sold.

 Critics called Tin Star fun, easy, and suitable for young players.
 It was considered unique from other shoot 'em up games for its comic nature, cartoon graphics, and quick draw bosses, which Última Generación declared the best all-time aspect of games in the genre.
-It was found to be very playable due to its perfect control and ability to modify cursor speed and difficulty.
+It was found to be very playable due to its decent control and ability to modify cursor speed and difficulty.
 Computer and Video Games called it the best game to use the Super Scope, and GamePro and Total! claimed it was the easiest to play with the Super Scope and Mouse.
 The graphics were frequently lauded and called by Total! journalist Frank the best on the SNES; this includes the varied visual styles, colorfulness, jocularity, interactiveness, and attention to detail.
-The music and sound effects were praised for capturing a Wild West aesthetic, and the humor and story was enjoyed by many critics, except Markus Hawkins of Super Play and GamePro's Tommy Glide.
+The music and sound effects were praised for capturing a Wild West aesthetic, and the humor and story was enjoyed by many critics.
+Exceptions were Markus Hawkins of Super Play and GamePro's Tommy Glide.

 Reactions to the gameplay were mixed.
 Some reviewers thought the levels were diverse, and others found the general experience monotonous, limiting in challenge, lacking in replay value, and taking under a day to finish.
 Hawkins was stressed by the quickdraw bosses, but lamented the recycled enemy placements and not being able to shoot at certain instances.
 However, Consoles+ found it much harder with easy segments in scarcity; and an Última Generación writer criticized a difficulty spike from the fifth to the sixth day, also finding it tough and annoying to kill small enemies.
 Some reviewers disliked the absence of a two-player mode.